expo/expo/docs/pages/versions/v39.0.0/react-native/accessibilityinfo.md

 ### `isReduceTransparencyEnabled()`

 ```js
 static isReduceTransparencyEnabled()
 ```

-**iOS-only** Query whether reduce transparency is currently enabled.
+**iOS-Only.** Query whether reduce transparency is currently enabled.
 Returns a promise which resolves to a boolean.
 The result is `true` when a reduce transparency is enabled and `false` otherwise.

 ### `isScreenReaderEnabled()`

 ```js
 static isScreenReaderEnabled()
 ```

 Query whether a screen reader is currently enabled.
 Returns a promise which resolves to a boolean.
 The result is `true` when a screen reader is enabled and `false` otherwise.